Nikitha-Rajendran/Certificates/README.md

 # Certificates
-A list of completed certifications.
+A list of completed courses and certifications.